Skip to main content

 • Vibe Coding (2025) — Describe what you want, AI writes code.
 You still deploy and maintain it.
 Tools: Cursor, Bolt.new, Lovable.

 • Vibe Workflows (2025–2026) — Describe processes, AI builds the automation.
-Taskade Automations handle execution with Temporal durable execution.
+Taskade Automations handle execution with durable execution.

 • Vibe Workspaces (2026) — Describe a system, AI builds the workspace with memory, intelligence, and execution.
 This is where Taskade Genesis operates today.